clement-pages/gryannote/README.md

 ## Usage

-The following code snippet show how to use the `gryannote_audio` component with a `pyannote` pipeline in just a few lines of code
+The following code snippet show how to use the `gryannote_audio` component with a `pyannote` pipeline in just a few lines of code.
+You can find a complete example that uses the three component in `app.py` script.

 ```python
 import gradio as gr